Skip to Content

 In Brazil, pão francês or pao de sal is often eaten as a quick, grab-and-go breakfast – with butter, cream cheese (requeijão), or jam.
 Or you can use the bread to make sandwiches, like our air fryer French dips or a Bella Hadid sandwich.
 The soft, slightly sweet bread complements savory dinners, too.
 Try our IKEA Swedish meatballs recipe, Instant Pot hard boiled eggs, or savory Instant Pot Ropa Vieja.

-• Storage: Store leftover rolls in an airtight silicone or plastic bag at room temperature for up to 5 days.
+• Storage: Store leftover rolls in a bread box, airtight container, or bag at room temperature for up to 5 days.

 • Freeze: Let the bread cool and wrap it in plastic to avoid freezer burn.
-Then, transfer the bread to a freezer-safe container or bag.
-Pao de sal freezes for three months.
+Transfer the rolls to a freezer-safe container or bag.
+Pao de sal freezes for 2-3 months.

 • Repurpose: Use the leftover bread to make grilled bread (pão na chapa), French toast (rabanada), or bread flan (pudim de pão).